dhall-lang/dhall-lang/standard/semantics.md

 ### Single-quote text literals

-Single-quote text literals (surrounded by `''`) are subject to indentation stripping after interpreting escape codes.
+Single-quote text literals (surrounded by `''`) are subject to indentation stripping after interpreting escape codes and before substituting interpolated values.
 The sequence of code points that the literal represents is the one after stripping indents, and after removing a leading newline, if one exists.
 The canonical encoding of a single-quote text literal is the canonical double-quote encoding of the sequence of code points it represents.

 The *content start* of a sequence of code points is the first code point that is not a newline (U+000A) or a space (U+0020).
+For the purposes of indentation, string interpolation counts as content.

 The *indent* of a sequence of code points, is the subsequence of code points between the last newline before the content start, and the content start itself.